Dear reader of ADxS.org, please excuse the disruption.

 • Find out more at Sleep problems with ADHD

-• Initiate drug treatment for mild remaining comorbidities only after analyzing the effect of the ADHD medication (usually after approx. 6 months)
+• Initiate drug treatment for mild remaining comorbidities only after analyzing the effects of the ADHD medication (usually after approx. 6 months)

 • Test for and rule out food intolerances